 What is the average salary in Olympia, WA?

-Olympia, WA, offers a range of salary opportunities across various industries.
-The average yearly salary in Olympia is $73,253.
-This figure reflects a diverse job market with competitive pay across different sectors.
+Olympia, WA offers a range of salary opportunities across various industries.
+The average yearly salary in Olympia is $73,854.
+This figure provides a good overview of the earning potential in the area.
+Salaries can vary widely based on the job sector and experience level.

 What are the best paying jobs in Olympia, WA?